 Stage L2: The tumor has not spread beyond the area where it started and the nearby tissue; risk factors are found on imaging scans, such as CT or MRI.

-Some children can benefit from observation with no treatment while others are cured with surgery alone or surgery with chemotherapy (see Treatment ).
-However, some children have a very aggressive disease that is difficult to treat.
+Some children are cured with surgery alone or surgery with chemotherapy (see Treatment Options ), but others have a very aggressive disease that is difficult to treat.
 By using a combination of factors, doctors can usually predict how well treatment will work for a neuroblastoma tumor, or if it will come back after treatment.

 - The stage of the disease according to the INRG staging system